 Please register to participate in the webinar at:

-Link will be added when available.
+https://attendee.gotowebinar.com/register/932712826194950669

 Questions?
 Please contact Ohio LTAP at ltap@dot.ohio.gov or 614-387-7359.

 Looking for additional training resources?
 Check out the LTAP eLearning Catalog!
 Choose from over 250 different courses, available at no charge!
 Depending on the course and topic, some can be considered for PDH/CPD credit if the participant chooses (please refer to the applicable Board of Registration for guidance and specific requirements).
 Click here to view the complete eLearning catalog.